metabase/metabase/src/metabase/cmd/resources/config-file-intro.md

 title: "Metabase config file template"
 ---

-# Config file template
+# Metabase config file template

-You can generate the following template by changing into the top-level Metabase directory and running:
+You can generate the following config file template by changing into the top-level Metabase directory and running:

 ```
 clojure -M:run:ee config-template